clulab/pdf2txt/README.md

 ## Executable

-The main `Pdf2txtApp` can be run directly from the [pre-build]() `jar` file.
+The main `Pdf2txtApp` can be run directly from the [pre-built]() `jar` file.
 The only prerequisite is Java.
 Startup is significantly quicker than when it runs via `sbt`.